AdamSobieski/adamsobieski.github.io/metamathematics/index.md

-This is a sketchpad for some [metalogic](https://en.wikipedia.org/wiki/Metalogic) and [metamathematics](https://en.wikipedia.org/wiki/Metamathematics) ideas.
+This is a sketchpad for some [metamathematics](https://en.wikipedia.org/wiki/Metamathematics) ideas.

 Mathematical expressions can be considered as naturally being nested trees of $n$-ary functions, these capable of being mapped with arbitrary mathematical notations.